Childhood Under Assault

 “Our house was completely destroyed in the war,” the girl remembers.
 “I lost my friends, my relatives.
 Most importantly, my father left us.”

 She doesn’t say how this happened.
-Over the eight years of war in Syria, hundreds of thousands of people have killed.
+Over the eight years of war in Syria, hundreds of thousands of people have been killed.
 Some have simply disappeared.
 Many things can be borne, many problems confronted, if a family remains close together.
 But that wasn’t possible for Shames.

 Gradually, Shames, her mother and her younger siblings began making their way to Lebanon.
 This was no Greyhound bus trip with washrooms and WiFi.
 There were no pitstops at Timmies, or nights at the Comfort Inn.